-An avid reader, one of those riders who always throws some interesting books into his suitcase for longer races; a student of a Bachelor’s Degree in Business Management; and a decent musician -he studied for seven years-, Elosegui is also fond of Japanese culture, which he enjoyed for the very first time in person last autumn with a journey to Tokyo, just before his first pre-season meeting with the Movistar Team.
-There’s no doubt that one of the things Iñigo will enjoy the most as as a WorldTour racer will be getting to know other cultures.
+LOTS OF INTERESTS OFF THE BIKE.
+An avid reader, one of those riders who always throws some interesting books into his suitcase for longer races; a student of a Bachelor’s Degree in Business Management; and a decent musician -he studied for seven years-, Elosegui is also fond of Japanese culture: he’s visited the country, he’s learning the language and the hardcore fans from Japan recognise him as almost one of theirs.